 My incapacity to bring my own kayak boat isn’t the only problem for me.
 Cycling through trails and off-the-beaten paths are also more convenient than hiking, prompting me to bring my old mountain bike.
 But the question is: how can I transport them?
 Will they fit on my pop-up camper?

 That’s when it hit me.
 I have to bring my own boat and bike to camping apparently through my trailer tent.
-So I did that, I brought my two small kayaks and a mountain bike, and I stuffed them on my camper.
+So I did that, brought two small kayaks and a mountain bike, and I stuffed them on my camper.
 Oh, what hassle!
 It’s hard to fit all of them, and they’re too bouncy.

 So my pro camper friend told me that the only solution for carrying big gear like boats, bikes, skis, and other cargoes would be a pop-up camper roof rack and of course, separate bike racks and kayak cradles for mounting the gear.